GraemeWieden/flow_sender/README.md

 Arduino sketch to send flow rate and total consumption via RF B00 Protocol
 --------------------------------------------------------------------------

+Released under the MIT license.
+See license.md for more information.

 The goal of this project is to build a water flow sensor that can monitor instantaneous water flow rate and calculate total water consumption and transmit that data wirelessly to a Ninja Block or another Arduino.

 The custom B00 protocol is used to handle RF transmission of the sensor data.